Developing maintainable software

 Disposable software

 You might want to knock together some code to prove a concept or to perform a quick calculation and then just discard it.
 But can you be sure you'll never want to use it again?
 Maybe a few months from now you'll realise you need it after all, or you'll have a colleague say "I wish I had a..." and realise you've already made one.
-A small investment in the maintainability of your code makes it easier to pick up after a break, and can provide you with an insurance policy should your disposable software turn out to be more useful than you thought.
+A small investment in the maintainability of your code makes it easier to pick it up after a break, and can provide you with an insurance policy should your disposable software turn out to be more useful than you originally thought.

 The reasons for, and the cost of, neglecting maintainability

 When resources are tight, it's easy to focus on the bare minimum needed to get the software to do what it's meant to do and leave less pressing tasks, such as documentation, testing, and refactoring, until the end of the project.
-The plan is to complete these tasks when time permits, and time rarely permits!
+The plan often is to complete these tasks when time permits, and time rarely permits!

 You can save time, in the short term, by not commenting code, not refactoring to make it more readable, not addressing compiler warnings, leaving aside tests, skipping documentation and not recording why something was implemented in a specific way.
 These actions all incur technical debt and - just like financial debt - it's a debt that gathers interest over time.
 Technical debt is paid off in the cost of maintenance.
 Software that is written without maintainability in mind requires about four times as much effort to maintain than it did to develop.
 For this reason, many applications are replaced simply because the overhead to modify them becomes prohibitive.